Entanglement and chaos near critical point in strongly coupled gauge theory

-This work aims to improve the understanding of classical and quantum correlation near the critical point of the four-dimensional, finite temperature $\mathcal{N} = 4$ super Yang-Mills theory via performing holographic computation of a few relevant quantities such as LN, EoP and TMI in the dual five dimensional 1RC black hole background.
-In our analysis we find that, adjacent configurations, at low temperature, the LN decreases as the $\xi$ parameter increases whereas at the high-temperature it increases with $\xi$ parameter.
-For disjoint subsystems, LN increases with $\xi$ at low temperatures and vanishes at high temperatures.
-In the bipartite case, LN increases with $\xi$ at low temperatures and decreases at high temperatures.
-In all the cases, LN remain finite in critical limit $\xi \to 2$.
-EoP also increases with respect to the parameter $\xi$ and remains finite in the critical limit.
-We also show that TMI between two entangled subsystems forming a TFD state increases with their individual sizes.
+In the present analysis, we aim to improve the understanding of classical and quantum correlations of mixed state near the critical point of strongly coupled $\mathcal{N} = 4$ super Yang-Mills theory at finite temperature and chemical potential, via performing holographic computation of various relevant measures such as LN, EoP and TMI in the dual five dimensional 1RC black hole background.
+In our analysis we find that, for adjacent as well as bipartite configurations, the HLN increases with $\xi$ parameter for both high and low values of temperature.
+Crucially, for each set up, HLN remain finite in critical limit $\xi \to 2$, however the slope of HLN exhibits a power law divergence at the critical point.
+We also observe that EoP increases with respect to the parameter $\xi$ and remains finite in the critical limit.
+We further show that TMI between two entangled subsystems forming a TFD state increases with their individual sizes.
 At a fixed size of the subsystem, TMI rises with increasing $\xi$.
-In order to expand our investigation into the chaotic dynamics of strongly coupled field theories featuring critical point, we introduce an early-time, time-dependent perturbation.
-This perturbation, when realized within the holographic framework, takes the form of an exponentially growing energy pulse, ultimately manifesting as a shock wave.
-We explicitly disrupted holographic TMI with a shockwave, and our results indicate that as $\xi$ parameter takes higher values, the chaotic behavior of the system gets reduced.
+In order to carry through our investigation exploring the chaotic dynamics of strongly coupled field theories featuring critical point, we introduce a time-dependent perturbation in the asymptotic past.
+This perturbation, when realized within the holographic framework, takes the form of an exponentially growing energy pulse and ultimately manifests itself as a shock wave.
+We notice a disruption of the holographic TMI in the presence of shockwave, and our analysis indicates that as $\xi$ parameter takes higher values, the chaotic behavior of the system gets reduced.

-This paper is organized as follows; in the section \ref{sec:sec2} we discussed about the holographic dual of the strongly coupled field theory with critical points.
-In section \ref{sec:sec3} we review the HEE, section \ref{sec:sec4}, \ref{sec:sec5} and \ref{sec:sec6} are devoted to the HLN for two subsystems in different configurations.
-In section \ref{sec:sec7} we give the analytic form of EWCS in low and high thermal limits and in section \ref{sec:sec8} we give the detailed computation of mutual information between two subsystems in a TFD state known as TMI.
-Finally, in section \ref{sec:sec9} we summarize the results.
+This paper is organized as follows; in section \ref{sec:sec2} we discuss about the holographic dual of the strongly coupled field theory with critical point.
+In section \ref{sec:sec3} we review the HEE.
+Sections \ref{sec:sec4}, \ref{sec:sec5} and \ref{sec:sec6} are devoted to the holographic logarithmic negativity (HLN) for two subsystems in different configurations.
+In section \ref{sec:sec7} we give the analytic form of EWCS in low and high thermal limits and in section \ref{sec:sec8} we present a computation of thermo-mutual information.
+Finally, in section \ref{sec:sec9} we summarize our result and conclude.